Storyblok Raises $80M Series C - Read News

 A headless CMS is frontend agnostic, meaning that it is much more supportive of new technology and innovations.

-Section titled 6.
-It speeds up campaigns 6.
-It speeds up campaigns
+6. It speeds up campaigns

 Headless CMS speeds up the amount of time it takes you to implement campaigns because you don’t have to de-structure and re-architect content or manually make changes across all of your different systems.
 Instead, you can make just one change via a centralized hub and have it automatically apply to whichever devices you want, optimizations included.